-Required Details Legislation EPA Guideline JJ's IMS d) the EPA e) Fire and Rescue NSW and/or Rural Fire Service f) SafeWork NSW g) NSW Health h) the local council.
+Required Details Legislation EPA Guideline JJ's IMS h) the local council.
 In addition to the details listed above, the PIRMP should include: • how the relevant local council and the relevant area health service (NSW Local Public Health Unit), will be determined as these will be specific to the location of the incident. • Who will make that determination • The contact details for those local councils and relevant health services • who will contact those authorities (these tasks might be the responsibility of personnel at the waste transport company's base of operations).
-The PIRMP should specify the roles of the driver and of the people implementing the notification requirements. relevant local council where the incident occurs.
-Such information is quickly accessible via the internet.
+The PIRMP should specify the roles of the driver and of the people implementing the notification requirements.
 Community engagement s 73(b)(iii) - the General Regulation s153C - the Act Plans must include community engagement protocol that includes notifying people living or working in the vicinity of a pollution incident and keeping them informed of relevant matters.
 In the event of an incident during transport, the relevant transport manager/supervisor resumes the role of 'Communications Officer' and is responsible for activating the PIRMP and notifying neighbours where required.
 Noting the manager/supervisor may delegate these duties to another responsible JJ's employee.
 Refer to Section 2 - Notification Procedures.
-Pre-emptive actions to be taken 73(b)(iv) - the General Regulation s153C - the Act Plans must include: Detailed descriptions of the actions to be taken immediately after the pollution incident to reduce or control any pollution Pre-emptive actions for trackable waste transporters to avoid the escape of waste during transportation.
+Actions to be taken 73(b)(iv) - the General Regulation s153C - the Act Plans must include: Detailed descriptions of the actions to be taken immediately after the pollution incident to reduce or control any pollution Pre-emptive actions for trackable waste transporters to avoid the escape of waste during transportation.
 At a minimum, the pre-emptive actions should comply with the requirements set out in sections 70, 72 and 73 of the Protection of the Environment Operations (Waste) Regulation 2014.
-This includes: Vehicles must transport waste in a manner that avoids spilling, leaking or otherwise escaping.
-The waste must be covered during transportation unless the waste consists solely of waste tyres or scrap metal.
-Drivers are appropriate trained on our internal procedures, including: TRN-14.01-01 Fire and Emergency - Fire and Emergency Truck; TRN-18.09-07 Hazardous Waste and Waste Tracking (NSW); TRN-GEN-100-04 Pre start & end of day checks; and TRN-GEN-100-03 Safe driving practices.
-Emergency Management Vehicle or load fires and spills are managed
+This includes: Vehicles must carry a copy of the environment protection licence, and a spill kit during all transportation.
+They are also required to carry any Guide set out in the yellow section of HB 76:2010, Dangerous Goods - Initial Emergency Response Guide applicable to the waste being transported.
+Vehicles must ensure that incompatible wastes are not transported together, and any liquid waste, or waste that has been segregated is not mixed with other wastes.
+Transporters must ensure that Drivers are appropriate trained on our internal procedures, including: TRN-14.01-01 Fire and Emergency - Fire and Emergency Truck; TRN-18.09-07 Hazardous Waste and Waste Tracking (NSW); TRN-GEN-100-04 Pre start & end of day checks; and TRN-GEN-100-03 Safe driving practices.
+Emergency Management Vehicle or load fires and spills are managed in accordance with Section 16 of the Transport Manual.
+Spill kit requirements are outlined in Section 16.3 of the Transport Manual.